Hot Water Heater Thermostat

 the elements before testing water heater thermostat.

-Test water heater thermostat (upper)
+Test hot water heater thermostat (upper)

 Turn the water heater power off.